Jeunese/jeunese.github.io/docs/ux-writing.md

 - Keep forms as short as possible.
 - Always include a label for the input field.
 - Avoid asking for private and personal information.
-- Label fields as optional if the majority of fields are required.
+- Label individual fields as optional if the majority of fields are required.
-- Label fields as required if the majority of fields are optional.
+- Label individual fields as required if the majority of fields are optional.
 - If the field label is long, wrap it to multiple lines.
-- Use clear and specific language for labels, placeholder, and helper text.
+- Use clear and specific language for labels, placeholder text, and helper text.

 The guidelines for help text and errors in forms include: